gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 TBD

-### Story - Eclipse model for a workspace does not include duplicate project names
+### Story - `EclipseWorkspace` model for a composite does not include duplicate eclipse project names

-Selected projects in a workspace might have the same project name.
+Individual projects in a composite might have the same project name.
 This story implements a de-duping mechanism for the Eclipse model, such that the generated eclipse projects are uniquely identified.

 ##### Implementation

-- If a workspace encounters two projects with the same project name, an algorithm will de-duplicate the project names.
+- If an `EclipseWorkspace` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
 De-duped eclipse project names are only logic references to the original projects.
 The actual project name stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
 This implementation will be reused (shared).

 ##### Test cases